 Day 1 of CruiseOn arrival at the jetty board the Meta IV or Raja Laut.
 Today the yacht will cruise towards Hastings Island.
 Relax on deck with a welcome drink while exploring the Mergui.
 Spend the rest of the day on the beach at Hasting Island.

 Day 2 of CruiseEarly this morning we will arrive at Lampi Island, the largest in the region.
 Brunch will be served on board and a visit to the Moken Sea nomads will allow time to buy local squid for the dinners BBQ.
 Sail northwest to the gorgeous Clara Island.
 The water is exceptionally clear here.

 Day 3 of CruiseIt's a beautiful cruise to Pila Island and an opportunity to try tuna fishing.
 Once there, a BBQ on the long beach will be organised, and plenty fo time to go for jungle walks.
 Hear the monkeys and hornbills?
 Before a relaxed sundowner, cool down by snorkelling in the azure waters.

 Day 4 of CruisePick up the east winds and speed towards the Mid Group.
 The Mid Group is made up of small islands, hidden coves and beaches and the prettiest by far are Frost and Potter Islands.
 Spectacular white beaches and huge fig trees.

 Day 5 of CruiseSpending most of the day on the water, only stopping for a dip in the open ocean.
 Get busy sailing, lie on the deck and watch dolphins jump.
 It's dinner on the beach at Zadetkyi Island.

-Day 6 of CruiseAfter a long and leisurely brunch today , sail back into Kawthaung.
-Bid farewell to new friends and wonderful crew before transferring to Ranong airport for your oward flight to Bangkok this afternoon.
+Day 6 of CruiseAfter a long and leisurely brunch today, sail back into Kawthaung.
+Bid farewell to your crew before transferring to the airport for your flight to Yangon.